Your browser does not support iframes.

 Crack JEE 2020 with JEE Knockout Program, If you Do Not Qualify- Get 100% MONEY BACK

-The subject wise analysis of paper 1 of JEE Advanced 2017 is given below:
+The subject wise analysis of paper 1 of JEE Advanced 2017 is given below to help students how the exam was conducted.

 The total number of questions that were asked was 18